History of West Africa: Guinea-Bissau Civil War (1998–1999)

 Before the civil war began, an attempted coup d'état took place led by military Brigadier General Ansumane Mané.
 Mané leading the coup, blamed the presidency of Joao Bernardo Vieira for the poverty and corruption of Guinea Bissau.
 President Vieira, controlling the armed forces, soon fired Mané from his position of Brigadier General.
 He was fired on charges of supplying Senegal rebels.

 On 7 June 1998, a second coup d'état began.
 The coup once again failed.
 Soon after, rebels received aid from the neighboring nations of Senegal and Guinea-Conakry.

 The conflict sparked a civil war.
 Many soldiers in the armed forces of Guinea-Bissau joined the side of the rebels.
-This was in part, due to the soldiers not being paid by the government.
+This was in part, due to the government not paying its soldiers.
 The rebels continued to fight from 1998 to 1999.
 President Vieira was ousted on 7 May 1999.
 By 10 May 1999, the war ended when President Vieira signed an unconditional surrender in a Portuguese embassy.

 Approximately 655 were killed as a result of the conflict.

-First Ivorian Civil War (2002-2007)
+First Ivorian Civil War (2002–2007)

 In the early 2000s, the Ivory Coast (also known as Côte d'Ivoire) experienced an economic rescission.
 The rescission began as a result of the previous economic boom crashing the economy as a whole.
 This led to the predominantly Muslim north and predominantly Christian south of the Ivory Coast becoming politically divided.

 The southern Ivory Coast was in control of the Ivorian government.
-The north however, was under the power of the rebel movement.
+The north was under the control of the rebel movement.
 The civil war between the two began officially on 19 September 2002 when rebels launched a series of attacks on the south.
 The city of Abidjan was primarily targeted.
 Northern rebels were successful in the attacks.
 As a result of the chaos, president Robert Guéï was killed in the rebellions.

 The south retailed with military action.
 France supported the south and sent 2500 soldiers to the region and called for United Nations action.
 French action in the area went under the guise and codename of Opération Licorne.

 By 2004 most fighting in the region ceased.
 On 4 March 2007 the civil war official ended with the signing of a peace treaty.